openvinotoolkit/open_model_zoo/demos/smart_classroom_demo/README.md

     -t_reg_fd                      Optional.
 Probability threshold for face detections during database registration.
     -min_size_fr                   Optional.
 Minimum input size for faces during database registration.
     -al                            Optional.
 Output file name to save per-person action detections in.
     -ss_t                          Optional.
-Number of frames to smooth actions in Top-K mode.
-    -ss_d                          Optional.
-Number of frames to smooth actions in student mode.
+Number of frames to smooth actions.
 ```

 Running the application with the empty list of options yields the usage message given above and an error message.